List of leaders of the opposition in the Kerala Legislative Assembly: Leaders of the Opposition who have served as Chief Minister

 E.M.S.
 Namboodiripad, A.K.
 Antony, E.K.
-Nayanar, Oommen Chandy and P.K.
-Vasudevan Nair first served as Chief Ministers before occupying the post of Leader of the Opposition.
+Nayanar, Oommen Chandy, P.K.
+Vasudevan Nair and Pinarayi Vijayan first served as Chief Ministers before occupying the post of Leader of the Opposition.

-K. Karunakaran and V.S.
-Achuthanandan served as Leader of the Opposition before donning the mantle of Chief Ministership.
+K. Karunakaran, V.S.
+Achuthanandan and V. D. Satheesan served as Leader of the Opposition before becoming Chief Minister.

 P.T.
 Chacko, T.K.
-Ramakrishnan, Ramesh Chennithala and incumbent Leader of the Opposition V.D.
-Satheesan have not served as Chief Minister.
-Conversely, Pattom A. Thanu Pillai, R. Sankar, C. Achutha Menon, C. H. Mohammed Koya and incumbent Chief Minister Pinarayi Vijayan have not served as Leader of the Opposition.
+Ramakrishnan and Ramesh Chennithala have not served as Chief Minister.
+Conversely, Pattom A. Thanu Pillai, R. Sankar, C. Achutha Menon and C. H. Mohammed Koya have not served as Leader of the Opposition.